ChaosuiPeng/Note_6MinuteEnglish/February2023.md

 • She seems eminently suitable for the job.
 • It can be an eminently useful emotion.

+entertain V-T If you entertain an idea or suggestion, you allow yourself to consider it as possible or as worth thinking about seriously. 心存
+• How foolish I am to entertain doubts.
+• They found that the children who had developed a sense of regret were much more likely to wait for the bigger reward, compared to the children who did not yet enteretain the emotion.

+disclosure 接受

 get up the courage 鼓起勇气
 • I couldn't find her when I got up the courage.